Learn how to make unicorn cookies that are PERFECT for a fun holiday treat. Simple, easy, and delicious! The perfect Christmas cookie recipe!

 Remove the excess cookie dough from around the cookies.

-Do not try to move the cookies individually, but transfer the whole parchment paper sheet to the cookie sheet.
-This helps the cookies keep their shape and saves you time!
+Baking tip: Do not try to move the cookies individually, but transfer the whole parchment paper sheet to the cookie sheet.
+This helps the cookies keep their shape and saves you time.

 STEP THREE: BAKE THE UNICORN COOKIES

-Bake the unicorn cookies for 10 minutes.
+Bake your magical cookies for 10 minutes.
 Transfer the parchment paper to a wire rack and allow the cookies to cool completely.

 STEP FOUR: DECORATE THE COOKIES